aehaldy/fullstack-codealong-finished/README.md

 ```

 ### We can now run `npm start` to test our application!
-Normally styling would be done after getting the main componenets created and functional, but to save time for this code-along, we've already applied styles.
+Normally, styling would be done after getting the main components created and functional, but to save time for this code-along, we've already applied styles.

 &nbsp;